- Number of Employees:

 General Electric, Global Operations

 Octiv has served Bolender and her team well.
 After implementation, the contracting team is saving valuable time and increasing productivity.
 “For every agreement we generate in Octiv, we save an hour and 20 minutes of draft time,” Bolender said.
-“We’re estimating at our current volume that we’ll save a full year’s worth of man hours.”
+As of January 2018, the Global Operations team has executed 1,000 contracts with Octiv, and their time savings has resulted in a 70 percent reduction in overall cycle time.

 In an evolving legal landscape that’s starting to break the mold using technology, Bolender said lawyers are starting to change the way they think about the practice of law.
 The process undoubtedly requires a lot of trial-and-error, exploration and patience, but Bolender firmly believes in the potential that lies in merging technology and law – because of the team at Octiv.
 It’s a partnership Bolender plans to continue.